imagej/imagej.github.io/_pages/plugins/rifret.md

 Saves the content of the messages pane in .txt format.

-{% include img name="rifret-save-as-txt" src="/media/plugins/rifret/rifret-save-as-txt.png" %}
+{% include img name="rifret-save-as-txt" src="rifret-save-as-txt" %}

 ###  **Clear Messages**